 Over the years, the notoriety it affords made last place an attractive alternative to finishing somewhere in the middle.
 The rider who comes last is remembered while those a few places ahead are often forgotten and the revenue that the recipient of the red lantern might generate from appearance fees can make defeat taste a little sweeter.

-While the 2019 Tour de France is reportedly set to be the “cleanest” yet – here we are thinking – maybe the mess is what makes it so good after all?
+While the Tour de France of today is reportedly set to be the “cleanest” yet – here we are thinking – maybe the mess is what makes it so good after all?

 Yes, it could use some women in the race for the 21st century.
 Also, we may never know how all those chaps avoid damaging their man parts with that much saddle action.
 And sure, you’ve gotta be bat sh*t insane to sign up to this race in the first place.
 But join me next time won’t you, in sitting down with a bottle of your strongest French red wine to tune into the cyclists as they reach the end of the most disgraceful, drama-filled, dirty sporting event the world has ever seen.
 Worst case, you’ll doze off, dreaming of those postcard views of France…